gmetais/sw-delta/README.md

 Yes, it is best to keep them all.
 But it won't stop working if some files get deleted so you can delete the oldest ones if you need some disk space.

 #### How should I name/version my files to be compatible with sw-delta?
-Currently, the only supported format is `/path/name-version.ext`.
+Currently, the only supported format is `/some/path/name-version.ext`.
 The version can be any string.
-I recommend changing the version only when the content is modified, to avoid unnecessary requests.
+I recommend changing the version only when the content is really modified, to avoid unnecessary requests.
 An md5 hash of the file makes a perfect version number.

 ## Help is needed